athenasaurav/intentless/README.md

     </a>
 </p>

-Haystack is an end-to-end framework that enables you to build powerful and production-ready pipelines for different search use cases.
+LilChirp is an end-to-end framework that enables you to build powerful and production-ready pipelines for different search use cases.
-Whether you want to perform Question Answering or semantic document search, you can use the State-of-the-Art NLP models in Haystack to provide unique search experiences and allow your users to query in natural language.
+Whether you want to perform Question Answering or semantic document search, you can use the State-of-the-Art NLP models in LilChirp to provide unique search experiences and allow your users to query in natural language.
-Haystack is built in a modular fashion so that you can combine the best technology from other open-source projects like Huggingface's Transformers, Elasticsearch, or Milvus.
+LilChirp is built in a modular fashion so that you can combine the best technology from other open-source projects like Huggingface's Transformers, Elasticsearch, or Milvus.

 <p align="center"><img src="https://raw.githubusercontent.com/deepset-ai/haystack/master/docs/img/main_example.gif"></p>

-## What to build with Haystack
+## What to build with LilChirp

 - **Ask questions in natural language** and find granular answers in your documents.
 - Perform **semantic search** and retrieve documents according to meaning, not keywords